orgua/shepherd_v2_planning/99_open_tasks.rst

 Software - PRUs
 ---------------

-- does BB AI with TI AM5729 offer more pins?
+- does beaglebone AI with TI AM5729 offer more pins?
    - https://www.ti.com/product/AM5729
+- fix device tree for current beagle-kernel

 Software - Python
 -----------------

+- figure out a system to bulk-initialize scenario, measurement, but also individualize certain nodes if needed
+   - build "default" one and deep-copy and individualize -> this could be part of a test-bed-module-handler
+      - test-bed instantiates beaglebone-nodes [1..30] and user can hand target and harvest module to selected nodes

 Software - OpenOCD
 ------------------